KidneyOS/KidneyOS/src/threading/Readme.md

 In the case that a new thread is being started, it will not begin running in the middle of the `switch_threads` function.
 Instead, it will begin to run the `prepare_thread` and then `run_thread` functions.
 This gives the `run_thread` function the responsibility to enque our previously running thread in the scheduler and update the currently running thread.

+## Context Switching

+### Calling Conventions

+The actual `context_switch` is private within the threading module.
+This function a naked function, that is only our assembly.